jusnaini/real-estate-rag/README.md

 | `TOP_K`           | `5`                                    | Number of chunks to retrieve                                            |
 | `CHUNK_SIZE`      | `512`                                  | Tokens per chunk                                                        |
 | `CHUNK_OVERLAP`   | `50`                                   | Overlap between chunks                                                  |

 ---

-## Example Questions

-- "How much stamp duty for a RM500k property?"
-- "What is the difference between MRTA and MLTA?"
-- "What documents do I need to apply for a home loan?"
-- "How does DSR affect my loan eligibility?"
-- "What are the steps to buy my first house in Malaysia?"
-- "What legal fees should I expect when buying property?"

----